In Tents

 Mountain Loop Scenic Byway

-Campgrounds mean firepits and picnic tables, sometimes even flush toilets and RV hookups.
-Dispersed camping means anything outside a campground, which is allowed on forest service land but not in national parks.
-The proper campgrounds along the Mountain Loop Highway east of Granite Falls fill quickly, but clear patches along the road make an ideal first step into eating off a log and—gasp—using nature when nature calls.
+The proper campgrounds (those with firepits and picnic tables, sometimes even flush toilets and RV hookups) along the Mountain Loop Highway east of Granite Falls fill quickly, but clear patches along the road constitute dispersed camping: a primitive, amenity-free version allowed on forest service land but not in national parks.
+The roadside pullouts make an ideal first step into eating off a log and—gasp—using nature when nature calls.
 Many have handmade fire circles, but fire bans may apply.
 Look for clear spots in the trees and set up camp at least 100 feet from the South Fork of the Stillaguamish River.

 Moran State Park